Our Aphasia CRE team includes investigators, postdoctoral fellows and research students from leading universities and institutes.

 Professor Jennifer Oates

-Jennifer Oates is Professor of Speech Pathology and Head of the Department of Speech Pathology, Orthoptics and Audiology at La Trobe University.
+Jennifer Oates is a Professor Emeritus in Speech Pathology in the School of Allied Health, Human Services and Sport at La Trobe University.
 She is a Certified Practicing Speech Pathologist and a Life Member of Speech Pathology Australia.

 Jenni practices clinically at the Royal Victorian Eye and Ear Hospital and Melbourne Voice Analysis Centre.
 Her research focuses on perception, physiology and acoustics of typical and impaired voice, epidemiology of voice disorders, and prevention and management of voice and middle airway disorders.
 She also has clinical and research interests counselling training for speech pathologists working with people with aphasia and other communication disorders and in the voice, communication and social participation difficulties experienced by people who identify as trans, gender diverse and non-binary.